harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 menu = ['main', 'footer']
 ```

 The code above will add our content to both the *main* and *footer* menu.
-That is, assuming we also have the a footer menu rendered somewhere in our templates.
+That is, assuming we also have a footer menu rendered somewhere in our templates.

 ```html